plncoin/plncoin-old-dont-work/README.md

 ----------------

 PLNcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 438k blocks
- - ~84 million total coins
+ - 38 540 000 total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 44 coins per block
- - 2016 blocks to retarget difficulty
+ - 4 hours to retarget difficulty

 For more information, as well as an immediately useable, binary version of the PLNcoin client sofware, see http://www.plncoin.org.